 If you’re aged over 65, are pregnant or have an ongoing health condition, contact your GP or local health service for advice.

-If your symptoms get worse, use the COVID-19 Symptom and Antiviral Eligibility Checker to see if you need medical help.
+If your symptoms get worse, use the Symptom Checker to see if you need medical help.
 If your symptoms become severe, call triple zero (000), or go to a hospital emergency department.